jazzband/website/docs/about/guidelines.md

 This is a `Jazzband <https://jazzband.co>`_ project.
 By contributing you agree to abide by the `Contributor Code of Conduct <https://jazzband.co/about/conduct>`_ and follow the `guidelines <https://jazzband.co/about/guidelines>`_.
 ```

-See this website's [contributing guideline] for how it'd look like.
+See the default [contributing guideline] file for how it'd look like.
 Feel free to add a similar paragraph to your `README` file.

 Of course extending the contributing document with your project's contributing